Good podcast

 4: The Superstar

-Teachers sing songs about Teachers College Columbia professor Lucy Calkins.
-She?s one of the most influential people in American elementary education today.
+Teachers sing songs about Lucy Calkins.
+The longtime professor at Columbia University?s Teachers College is one of the most influential people in American elementary education today.
 Her admirers call her books bibles.
 Why didn't she know that scientific research contradicted reading strategies she promoted?

 Read: Transcript of this episode